-According to a study conducted by the U.S. Bureau of Justice Statistics, a survivor’s relationship with the offender often impacts the likelihood of them reporting the crime, particular if the offender is or was an intimate partner, friend, acquaintance, or a person in a position of authority.
+According to a study conducted by the U.S. Bureau of Justice Statistics, a survivor’s relationship with the offender often impacts the likelihood of them reporting the crime, particularly if the offender is or was an intimate partner, friend, acquaintance, or a person in a position of authority.

-- Fear of reprisal.
+- Fear of reprisal

-- Did not want family to know.
+- Did not want family to know

-- Did not want others to know.
+- Did not want others to know

-- Fear of the justice system.
+- Fear of the justice system

-- Belief that the police would not do anything to help.
+- Belief that the police would not do anything to help

 The Probability Statistics Calculated by the Rape Abuse and Incest Network reported in 2013 that, due to the low reporting rates, only 9% of rapists get prosecuted and only 5% of cases lead to felony conviction.